aregtech/areg-sdk/docs/wiki/08a-examples-and-tests.md

 ### Including Examples and Unit Tests

 To include **Examples** and **Unit Tests** in the build process, use the default configuration.
-No additional options are required.
+No additional options are required:

 ```bash
 cmake -B ./build
 cmake --build ./build
 ```

-This configuration builds the core AREG SDK along with all Examples and Unit Tests.
+This configuration builds the AREG SDK core along with all Examples and Unit Tests.

 ### Excluding Examples and Unit Tests